 Two of WhistlePig's offerings are limited-edition releases that change with every bottling, offering whiskey connoisseurs a new experience every time:

-- The Boss Hog is a wonder for true fans of rye whiskey.
-Each edition takes on a new theme and characteristic, but they're always a very powerful rye whiskey that lives up to the name.
-The Boss Hog V, for instance, is barrel-strength rye aged for 13 years and finished in former calvados casks.
-The apple brandy finish is reported to be in honor of Mauve, a pig on the farm who loves her apples.
+- Boss Hog: This series is a wonder for true fans of rye whiskey.
+Each edition takes on a new theme and characteristic, but they're always a powerful rye whiskey that lives up to the name.
+The whiskeys are bottled at barrel strength, ranging from 105.1 to 107.8 proof.

-This is a rye whiskey that is great on its own if you appreciate rye spice.
-If you're drinking it straight, you will find its bouquet open up nicely when a little water is added or you chill it with an ice ball.
-It will mellow the flavor perfectly and cut the proof down just enough to transform it into a savory sipper.
+WhistlePig is a rye whiskey that is great on its own if you appreciate rye spice.
+When drinking it straight, you will find its bouquet opens up nicely with a little water or an ice ball.
+These will mellow the flavor and cut the proof down just enough to transform it into a savory sipper.